 - Royal Brisbane and Women’s Hospital, Metro North Hospital and Health Service

 - Sunshine Coast University Hospital, Sunshine Coast Hospital and Health Service

 - Toowoomba Hospital, Darling Downs Hospital and Health Service

 - Townsville University Hospital, Townsville Hospital and Health Service

 Interview, selection and offer dates

 The recruitment and selection process will comply with relevant Queensland Health human resource policies including the principles of equal employment opportunity.
-All applications to the pathway will be reviewed by the Oversight Committee.
-The committee uses assessment criteria to determine eligibility and suitability of applicants for appointment to pathway positions within Queensland Health.
+All applications to the program will be reviewed by the Oversight committee.
+The panel uses assessment criteria to determine eligibility and suitability of applicants for appointment to program positions within Queensland Health.

-Applicants to be advised of interview: 8 August 2017
+Applicants to be advised of interview: 5 August 2021 (COB)

 Clinical assessment results: TBC (mid to late September 2021)

 Interview date: 19 & 20 August 2021